SabaBC/Spatiotemporal-GCN-for-Recommender-Systems/README.md

 ## Requirements

+This code is implemented with Python 3.11.0

 Install dependencies with pip install.
 Example:

 pip install surprise

-Note: This code requires NumPy < 2.0 for compatibility with some dependencies.
+Note: This code also requires NumPy < 2.0 for compatibility with some dependencies.

 ## Usage